 - One of the following set of courses (for a total of at least 1.0 credits):

 - INTEG 452A & 452B: Real World Problem Solving A & B

-link to Undergraduate Calendar Course descriptions (INTEG courses are listed in the Knowledge Integration section)
+Undergraduate Calendar Course descriptions (INTEG courses are listed in the Knowledge Integration section)